themindfuldev/quiz-app/README.md

   1. Create a 'clear all' button on this sidebar to call this module.
   1. This button should invoke the Module's function via events.
 You need to setup some event, listener and publisher to make that happen.
   1. Differently from the Mediator, the Observer CAN fire events on the Observed methods directly.
+1. Send me your solution in a GitHub repo.